Eric Dever: Work

 “Not surprisingly, Dever’s new pictures do not seek to replicate nature, but instead vibrate between representation and abstraction, a kind of rhythmic dance expressing both what he later recalls in his mind’s eye and, simultaneously, how exhilarated he feels while he loses himself in nature...

 Dever doesn’t paint nature, he paints his experience of it.
-His personal expression calls to mind an earlier painter who also migrated from Los Angeles to New York City to study painting, then moved out to the Hamptons on Long Island’s East End: Jackson Pollock, who famously responded to Hans Hofmann’s question, “Do you work from nature?” by proclaiming: “I am nature.”
+His personal expression calls to mind an earlier painter who also migrated from Los Angeles to New York City to study painting, then moved out to the Hamptons on Long Island’s East End: Jackson Pollock, who famously responded to Hans Hofmann’s question, 'Do you work from nature?' by proclaiming: 'I am nature.'
 As it did for Pollock, the natural landscape on Long Island offers Dever both stimulation and direction that has found its way into his paintings.

 In Dever's Southampton studio, set in the picturesque garden that he himself designed, I looked at the gorgeous diptych Lily of the Nile (also called Agapanthus and featured in another of the new works), and I found myself recalling the garden of Claude Monet (1840-1926), in Giverny, France, which inspired the late paintings of waterlilies that famously disregarded boundaries and moved toward abstraction.
-Critics have long since linked Monet’s late “all-over painting” to Pollock’s abstractions.
+Critics have long since linked Monet’s late 'all-over painting' to Pollock’s abstractions.
 Now Dever’s over-sized depiction of the lavender blue agapanthus, this time extending over two large canvases, continues in this gestural tradition..."

 Dever was the 2021/2022 Artist in Residence at the Parrish Art Museum, Water Mill, New York.
 In 2022, his painting, October 10th, was chosen by the Art in Embassies Program for the United States Embassy Residence in Helsinki, Finland.
+Sampled colorful morning glory blossoms form the scaffolding of this painting and echo Dever’s self identification with nature.
+The blossoms themselves reflect the distance and collection of pollen by bees within a 3.6 mile radius of his Water Mill studio garden, where hives are tended on site.
+Dever’s oeuvre embraces a history of shared growth between the artist, his garden and painting itself.
 In January 2022, he gave a lecture, Nature into Art, at the Pollock-Krasner House and Study Center, East Hampton, New York.
 Recently the Heckscher Museum of Art, Huntington, New York, acquired a painting for its permanent collection.